shivasiddharth/GassistPi/README.md

 **33. Send Voice Messages from the SBC to the Mobile using Pushbullet (Only Armv7 boards).**
 **34. Send Clickatell SMS messages.**
 **35. CES 2019 Like Live Translator or Interpreter (Needs Cloud Speech).**
+**36. Control Demoticz, Sonoff devices from other assistant devices.**

 *******************************************************************************************************************************
 ### Only OSes suported are: